PDAL/CAPI/README.md

 conda install -c conda-forge pdal-c
 ```

+The conda package includes a tool called `test_pdalc`.
+Run this to confirm that the API configuration is correct and to report on the version of PDAL that the API is connected to.

 ## Dependencies

 The library is dependent on PDAL and has currently been tested up to v2.2.0.